-For the record, here are some other things people don’t want to see: Tony Stark divested of his suit in a garage, Jon Favreau with a ponytail, and a child.
+For the record, here are some other things people don’t want to see: Tony Stark sitting in a garage, Jon Favreau with a ponytail, and an annoying child.
 Ever.
 It’s like if you made Jedi knights spend a movie in a garage with a kid repairing things.
 Oh wait…

 None of this is any fun.
 Which brings me on to my next point.